nuejs/nue/packages/templates/nuejs.org/how-it-works.md

 ## What next
 The framework is production-ready.
-You can create your first multi-site now.
+You can create your first multi-site setup now.

 **CSS professionals:** Use `nue create multi-site` to get a working foundation.
 Build your global design system on top of it.